The Great Chinese Fireball of December 22, 2020: Introduction

 \section{Introduction}

 The Earth's atmosphere is constantly bombarded by macroscopic bodies belonging to the Solar System, in the meter or few meters class in diameter\cite{Devillepoix2019}.
 According to data made public by CNEOS (NASA-JPL Center for NEOs Studies)\footnote{https://cneos.jpl.nasa.gov/fireballs/ accessed 2020 December 29}, there were 851 bright fireballs reported by US government sensors, from April 15, 1988 to December 28, 2020.
+However the fireballs with also the impact speed vector - i.e. the good cases - are about 230 only.
 On average there is an event every two weeks anywhere on Earth.
 The satellites record the flare of the atmospheric explosions that occur when the body, stressed by the pressure and heat that develops during the fall, disintegrate itself.
 These events generally occurs at hypersonic speed, that is with a Mach number greater than about 5.
 The most intense atmospheric explosion ever detected was the Chelyabinsk event on February 15, 2013 \cite{Popova2013}.\\

-On December 22, 2020 at 23:23:33 UT, a very bright fireball - which we will also call with the acronym ``Country Code YYYYMMDD'', i.e. CN20201222 - was seen from south China.
+On December 22, 2020 at 23:23:33 UT, a very bright fireball - which we will also call with the code ``Country Code YYYYMMDD'', i.e. CN20201222 - was seen from south China.
 At some point of its trajectory the fireball exploded even if, most likely, the major fragments continued the fall towards the ground.
 It was a Chelyabinsk-like event, albeit - fortunately - on a much smaller scale.
-In what follows, we want to reconstruct an identikit of the Chinese fireball based on the available satellite data.
-About orbit, dark flight and strewn field computation we have used the same process applied to two Italian fireballs, IT20170530 \cite{Carbognani2020} and IT20200101, which led to recovery of the Cavezzo meteorite \cite{Gardiol2020}.
+In what follows, we want to reconstruct an identikit of the Chinese fireball based on the available CNEOS's data.
+About orbit, dark flight and strewn field computation we have used the same process applied to two Italian fireballs, IT20170530 \cite{Carbognani2020} and IT20200101, which led to recovery of the Cavezzo meteorite by the Italian PRISMA Project\cite{Gardiol2020}.